soundcloud/lightcycle/README.md

 - `FragmentLightCycle`
 - `SupportFragmentLightCycle`

-For convenience default implementations are provided:
+For convenience, default implementations are provided:
 - `DefaultActivityLightCycle`
 - `DefaultFragmentLightCycle`
 - `DefaultSupportFragmentLightCycle`

 ### Dispatcher

-Like its name indicates, it dispatches an Activity or Fragment's lifecycle to any LightCycles.
-The API defines a single method: `bind`.
+This dispatches an `Activity` or `Fragment` lifecycle callback to attached LightCycles.
+The API defines a single  `bind` method.
+See the `LightCycleDispatcher` interface.

-The interface:
-- `LightCycleDispatcher`

-### Built-in dispatchers.
+#### Built-in dispatchers

 Three types of dispatchers are provided:
 - `ActivityLightCycleDispatcher`
 - `FragmentLightCycleDispatcher`
 - `SupportFragmentLightCycleDispatcher`

-Notably, these built-in classes are both dispatchers and LightCycles.
-This means you can nest `LightCycle`.
+Note: these built-in classes are both dispatchers and LightCycles, meaning that you can nest LightCycles.

 ```java
 public class MyActivity extends LightCycleAppCompatActivity<MyBaseActivity> {